hendri54/CollegeStratData/docs/src/index.md

 # CollegeStratData

-Construct data targets for calibration of the CollegeStrat model.
+This package loads data targets for calibration of the CollegeStrat model.

 The raw data files come as delimited text files.
 This package lets the user load a data moment using a simple call to [`load_moment`](@ref).
 For example, `load_moment(ds, :fracGrad_gV)` loads the graduation rate by `gpa` or `afqt` group as a `Vector{Float64}`.